airmachine/EM-MIL-WeaklyActionDetection/README.md

 We build our model based on UntrimmedNet, THUMOS14 and ActivityNet1.2 dataset.
 Please cite the following papers as well:

-Wang, L., Xiong, Y., Lin, D., Van Gool, L.: Untrimmednets for weakly supervised action recognition and detection.
-In: Proceedings of the IEEE conference on Computer Vision and Pattern Recognition. pp. 4325–4334 (2017)
+Wang, Limin, Yuanjun Xiong, Dahua Lin, and Luc Van Gool.
+"Untrimmednets for weakly supervised action recognition and detection."
+In Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, pp. 4325-4334.
+2017.

-Jiang, Y.G., Liu, J., Zamir, A.R., Toderici, G., Laptev, I., Shah, M., Sukthankar, R.: THUMOS Challenge: Action Recognition with a Large Number of Classes. http://crcv.ucf.edu/THUMOS14/ (2014)

-Heilbron, F.C., Escorcia, V., Ghanem, B., Niebles, J.C.: ActivityNet: A LargeScale Video Benchmark for Human Activity Understanding.
-In: IEEE Conference on Computer Vision and Pattern Recognition. pp. 961–970 (2015)

 ### Preparation: